What is congenital lung malformation?

 Some congenital lung malformations don’t present any symptoms or improve over time, while others require surgery or ongoing treatment.
 They will almost always be diagnosed during pregnancy or in early infancy.

-Congenital lobar emphysema is characterised by an over inflation of one or more of the pulmonary lobes, caused by an obstruction of the airway leading to that lobe.
+Characterised by an over inflation of one or more of the pulmonary lobes, congenital lobar emphysema is caused by an obstruction of the airway leading to that lobe.
 If the blockage occurs in a smaller airway the patient may display no symptoms, in larger airways the blocked lobe can expand and squash the normal lung tissue, causing breathing difficulties.

-Pulmonary cysts are masses of abnormal but non-cancerous lung tissue that can occur on the lobes, around the upper section of the breast bone or in the hollow between the collar bones.
+Masses of abnormal but non-cancerous lung tissue can occur on the lobes, around the upper section of the breast bone or in the hollow between the collar bones.

-Pulmonary hypoplasia can cause surprisingly few symptoms in some people, depending on the extent of the underdevelopment.
-In more serious cases, people experience breathing difficulties and repeated chest infections and in children it can affect feeding and cardiac function.
+This can cause surprisingly few symptoms in some people, depending on the extent of the underdevelopment.
+In more serious cases, people experience breathing difficulties and repeated chest infections.
+In children, it can affect feeding and cardiac function.

 In patients with pulmonary sequestration, surgery to remove the isolated lobe is usually required, this will depend on the impact of the malformation on the patient.